Infographic: History of Magento

 - Braintree hosted fields: it collects payment information securely, while the process of checkout is still under full control

 - Improved management interface: faster and easier searches for the Admin, plus enhanced new product, category and CMS content creation

 Main features of the new Magento Enterprise Edition:

 - Content update: simple content creation, content preview and content timing (e.g. for products, categories, CMS content, promotion, and pricing)

 - Elasticsearch: a revolutionary search solution replacing Solr.
 It’s scalable with the increase of search traffic.
 It flawlessly manages large size catalogues as well, and it handles 33 languages by default

 - PayPal developments, Braintree hosted fields, Improved management interface (see CE version)

-- 2017: Magento Commerce Cloud enhancements – advanced Shipping, Business Intelligence, Content Management and Social Media Capabilities were developed to be available to all 260,000 merchants around the globe starting the summer of 2017.
+- 2017: Adobe Commerce (magento commerce) Cloud enhancements – advanced Shipping, Business Intelligence, Content Management and Social Media Capabilities were developed to be available to all 260,000 merchants around the globe starting the summer of 2017.